 Since the Sabbath was instituted at the beginning of Genesis, and not at Mount Sinai, I wondered whether Jesus’ death, burial, and resurrection negated God’s requirement for mankind to keep the Sabbath?
 Then, I remembered there’s a 1000-year Sabbath coming in our future, in the millennial reign of Christ, the 7th millennium of this creation.
 God said the Sabbath was to be observed perpetually for all the generations of Israel.
 Also, the Sabbath is to be ‘a sign’ to the world.
 Keeping the Sabbath is like tithing our time.

-But, following the Biblical Sabbath, from sunset Friday to sunset Saturday, would mean some radical changes for me.
+Following the Biblical Sabbath, from sunset Friday to sunset Saturday, would mean some radical changes for me.
+For example:

-In our culture, Saturday is generally used for entertainment and sports, shopping, and other non-spiritual activities.
+In our culture, Saturday is generally used for entertainment and sports, shopping, mowing the lawn, and other non-spiritual activities.

-While my Christian brethren are going to Church on Sunday, I’d be free to enjoy entertainment and sports, shopping, and other non-spiritual activities.
+On the positive side, while my Christian brethren are going to Church on Sunday I’d be free to enjoy entertainment and sports, shopping, and other activities.

-b.
-This difference is a testimony and a sign to both me and them.
+The Sabbath is a sign to both me and them

 It testifies that some are trying to follow the commandments of the Lord, even though it makes them be ‘out of sync’ with the world.